danooki/Midweek/README.md

 ## Auto-Building

-GitHub Actions can automatically rebuild when you push changes.
+GitHub Actions can automatically rebuild when pushing changes.
 See `.github/workflows/build.yml`.